bschelske/COUNT/README.md

 - Exporting tracking data to a CSV file.
 - User interface

+## How to install
+Installation is extremely simple, just

+## How to use:
+Run main.py

+A UI will appear with lots of information.

+The region of interest (ROI) is where the tracking will occur.

+"Choose .csv path" will change where the results file is saved.
+By default, the file will save in the "results" folder.

+The "Save overlay?" checkbox will allow the user to save an overlay of tracked object labels on top of the inputted frames.
+The overlay frames currently save to the folder named 'nd2_results'.
+If you are only interested in counts of cells, you don't need to save overlays.
+The overlay is a good way to visualize tracking behavior.

+"Preview ROI" will allow you to define your own ROI on an image.
+A file/folder must be selected first to open an image.
+To create the ROI, click and drag on the image in the new window.
+To confirm your ROI, press "enter" or "space" and to cancel your selection, press "c"

 ## Notes to self:
 ffmpeg -i 50_kHz.mp4 -vf fps=1 image-%03d.png